-The deal involves three foreign entities - Cairn Energy, Vedanta Resources, and its subsidiary Twin Star Holdings, a holding company incorporated in Mauritius.
+The deal involves three foreign entities - Cairn Energy, Vedanta Resources and its subsidiary Twin Star Holdings, a holding company incorporated in Mauritius.

-Cairn Energy decided to sell its sta ke to Vedanta Resources and Twin Star Holding.
-Due to its PAC's with the government and the involvement of ONGC in it Gujarat project, it had to take permission from the government before going through such a deal.
+Cairn Energy decided to sell its stake to Vedanta Resources and Twin Star Holding.
+Due to its PAC's with the government and the involvement of ONGC in its Gujarat project, it had to take permission from the government before going through such a deal.
 The government has put five pre-conditions to sanction the deal.

-One of the condition is that the arbitration, which is ongoing between Cairn India and the ministry of petroleum in UK (cess arbitration) is to be withdrawn by Cairn India, and Cairn India has to agree to pay the entire cess tax, which annually is around Rs250 crore.
+One of the conditions is that the arbitration, which is on-going between Cairn India and the ministry of petroleum in the UK (Cess Arbitration) is to be withdrawn by Cairn India, and Cairn India has to agree to pay the entire cess tax, which annually is around Rs 250 crore.
 Cairn India has been paying the same, but claims that ONGC should bear equal burden.
-Second condition is to concede to ONGC's stand that the royalty to be paid for the Gujarat project should be equally borne by Cairn India (royalty argument).
+The second condition is to concede to ONGC's stand that the royalty to be paid for the Gujarat project should be equally borne by Cairn India (Royalty Argument).
 This may further increase the burden by Rs1,400 crore.